 This is a lost world.
-The funny thing is when two people are lost, they feel less lost, when a group is lost, it does not consider itself misplaced at all.
+The funny thing is when two people are lost, they feel less lost, and when a group is lost, it does not consider itself misplaced at all.
 There is a sense of consolation, a feeling you are not alone.
-Such a feeling does not help you in finding your path, it does not assist you in any way, but you feel comforted.
-After all there must be a reason why others are doing what they are, they must have it figured out, they must have thought of it all, thoughts like these offer you a false sense of security.
+Such a feeling does not help you find your path, it does not assist you in any way, but you feel comforted.
+After all, there must be a reason why others are doing what they are, they must have it figured out, they must have thought of it all.
+Thoughts like these offer you a false sense of security.
 The truth is they are as lost as you.
-In fact, you were not lost earlier, you were trying to find a way, you knew where you wanted to go but now you are really lost.
+In fact, you were not lost earlier; you were trying to find a way, you knew where you wanted to go but now you are really lost.
 Why?
 Because with all the lost people around you, you have accepted this to be the norm, you may have begun to believe that this is the way.

-This is how faiths are built and passed on, from one generation to the other, from one person to the next, almost like the torch relay.
-The person forwarding the light to you never saw the finished line, he simply gave you the torch because either his time was up or he was tired.
+This is how faiths are built and passed on, from one generation to the other, from one person to the next, almost like a torch relay.
+The person forwarding the light to you never saw the finish line, he simply gave you the torch because either his time was up or he was tired.
 He passed it on as soon as you were within his sight.
-The only difference between passing on a belief system versus the torch is that a relay race does have an ending line.
+The only difference between passing on a belief system versus the torch is that a relay race has an ending line.

 What if you broke the rules?
 What if you did not pass on the torch, or even better, what if you did not take the torch but ran towards the finish line yourself, on your own, based on your own conviction?
 You can never lose a way if you are paving a new one.